paulremo/docker-valhalla/README.md

 - `VALHALLA_UID`: specify the user UID for the container-internal `valhalla` user.
 Either leave this blank or, most usually, specify your current user's UID.
 - `VALHALLA_GID`: specify the group GID for the container-internal `valhalla` user.
 Either leave this blank or, most usually, specify the group's GID whose members you want to have write access to the container-generated files.

+> [!NOTE]
-**Note**, before Valhalla version `3.1.0` the building scheme was completely different.
-Please contact enquiry@gis-ops.com if you need access to previous Valhalla versions via Docker.
+> before Valhalla version `3.1.0` the building scheme was completely different.
+> Please contact enquiry@gis-ops.com if you need access to previous Valhalla versions via Docker.

 Then it's a simple